 On the ranch today, aside from a lodge, you’ll find a recording studio, museums, several shops, restaurants, and a recreation of an entire western town.
 One of the museums is a replica of the famed Butcher Hallow, Kentucky home she grew up in.

 When you stop in to see the ranch, you’re sure to catch the music of some variety, and if it’s the right weekend, you might also find the annual motocross race that bears Loretta’s name.

 NARROWS OF THE HARPETH

 The trail also makes an excellent stop for your furry friends.
-If your pup is making the trip with you, the path to the top is an easy one for them.
-Fair warning though, you may have a hard time convincing them to leave the vast play area in the river that’ll be right next to where you park the car.
+If your pup is making the trip with you, the path to the top is easy for them.
+Fair warning, though, you may have difficulty convincing them to leave the vast play area in the river that’ll be right next to where you park the car.

 Now that you’ve made it to Franklin, and you’ve stopped for several snacks already, it’s time for a nightcap!